uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

   * If a `LineString` feature is selected, clicking will add the clicked position to it.
 If that clicked position is the first position, the feature will be converted to a `Polygon` feature.

+  * If a `LineString` feature is selected, after having 3 points any where double-click the feature will be converted to a `Polygon` feature by closing the shape to first position.

   * If multiple features are selected, the user will be prevented from drawing.

 * `drawRectangle`: user can draw a new rectanglular `Polygon` feature by clicking two opposing corners of the rectangle.